lanre-mark/SQLson/README.md

 # SQLson

-A hobby SQL json database.
-This a hobbying project to reinforce database implementation, SQL and Abstract Syntax Trees.
+A hobby SQL json database, is a hobby project to reinforce database implementation, SQL and Abstract Syntax Trees.